latereshko/Synapse_measurements/README.md

-# Synapse_measurements
+# Synapse_measurements with 'metamorph_synapse_R_B_colocalize.JNL'
+Quantify intensity of fluorescence at colocalized puncta (synaptic markers) on GFP+ neurons with Metamorph journal.
+'metamorph_synapse_G_R_B_colocalize.JNL' separates channels, uses granularity app to identify colocalization between channels, and logs intensity of all channels within ROI drawn.
+Final steps are optional to measure dendrite lengths within the ROI.
-Plot synapse measurements made in Metamorph with R
+Clean data & plot synapse measurements made in Metamorph with R .

 # Synapse_intensity_metamorph_to_R
 Use this script to get plot intensity values from Metamorph summary data.